askasp/live_tea/Blag.md

 Read more here:  https://dockyard.com/blog/2018/12/12/phoenix-liveview-interactive-real-time-apps-no-need-to-write-javascript

 Phoenix liveview enables "server-side-rendered"[^1] single-page web pages .
 It does this by the power of a brand-new (not really) technology called websockets.
 Liveview sets up a websocket connection between the client and the server.
 Commands goes from the client, and an updated html is sent back.
-Morphdom then seemlessly updates the view.
+Morphdom then seamlessly updates the view.

 Why isn't this implemented in other backend languages?
-Well, it's not because a lack of trying..
-However websockets are statefull, and most languages have treated state as guy coughing in 2020.
+Well, it's not because of a lack of trying..
+However websockets are stateful, and most languages have treated state as guy coughing in 2020.

 In Elixir/Erlang state is trivial.
 It was made to handle telecom switches at Ericsson.
 In fact it's an (unintentional) implementation of the actor model.
-Each websocket is an totally isolated process (actor) that can only communicate with other actors through message passing.
+Each websocket is an isolated process (actor) that can only communicate with other actors through message passing.
 I.e. Share by communicating, don't communicate by sharing (I'm looking at you C++).

 My chat app (like any other elixir app) starts inn application.ex